practicalli/spacemacs/structural-editing/lisp-state.md

 # Lisp State

 [Lisp state](https://develop.spacemacs.org/layers/+spacemacs/spacemacs-evil/README.html) provides a fast an convenient way to manipulate the structure of your Clojure whist keeping it valid, i.e. avoiding unbalanced parenthesis.

 `SPC k` opens the lisp state menu, providing commands for structural editing with Smartparens.
 Any command will put the current buffer into lisp state, a transient state where you can use single character keybindings for the commands (no need to use `SPC k` each time).

+Evil numeric values can be used with the Lisp state commands

+`3 s` slurp three times

+`w 2 s` wrap a symbol in parenthesis then slurp two times

 ## Common commands